-06.3 Public Art as Imagery & Public Art as Publicity
+Public Art as Imagery & Public Art as Publicity

 Mitchell’s claim for art and the public sphere is based upon two concepts; public art as imagery and public art as publicity.
-For Mitchell public art functions through the creation of ‘images’ (even though these artworks are not necessarily symbolic and in most cases are sculptural), which are decoded by the viewer in order to create a talking point between audiences (including the state and market) that generates both critical and manipulative publicity (Habermas, [1962], 1989).
+For Mitchell public art functions through the creation of ‘images’ (even though the artworks he cites are not necessarily pictorial), which are ‘decoded’ by the viewer in order to create a talking point between audiences that generates both critical and manipulative publicity (Habermas, [1962], 1989).

 By means of Habermas’ theory of the bourgeois public sphere Mitchell succeeds in expanding the definition of public art from a hitherto spatial version of art in public towards an issue of public accessibility enabled through the proliferation of mass media images.
 However, whilst Mitchell extends the notion of public access to art (and images of art) in the field of public art I believe his claim for art and the public sphere is incomplete.